Basis-Theory/docs/source/includes/api-reference/_tokens.md

 ## Token Classifications

-Each token has a data classification associated with it which defines the type of data it contains.
+Each Token has a data classification associated with it which defines the type of data it contains.

-Basis Theory grants access to Tokens based on data classifications (see [Token Permissions](#permissions-permission-types-token-permissions) for more details).
+Basis Theory scopes access to Tokens based upon their [Container](https://developers.basistheory.com/concepts/what-are-token-containers).
+While the `container` attribute can be explicitly provided when creating a Token, if unspecified, its value defaults to `/<classification>/<impact_level>/`.

 The following data classifications are supported:

 | Name      | Description                                                                                                | Specificity Level |